The Allergies / Autoimmunity Relationship: 11 Solutions for Relief

 Additionally, ginger acts as a decongestant and antihistamine and may provide relief by expanding constricted bronchial tubes.
 Garlic (also known as “Russian penicillin” because of its ability to treat respiratory disorders) is another robust immune booster.

 According to Wild Man Steve Brill, “Nettles usually appear in the same places year after year.
 Look for them in rich soil, disturbed habitats, moist woodlands, thickets, along rivers, and along partially shaded trails.”
-A recipe for nettles tea is below.
+A recipe for nettles tea is at the end of this post.

 Locate patch of naturally growing stinging nettles, away from car traffic, pesticides or animal waste.
 Riverbanks and woodlands are great places to look.